MacBook Air (M2, 2022) vs MacBook Air (M1, 2020): which is best for you?

 The webcam has also been boosted from 720p to 1080p with the MacBook Air (M2, 2022).
 Plus, the M2 chip improves image quality and low-light performance.

-However, the more powerful webcam and thinner bezels means that there’s a visible ‘notch’ that surrounds the webcam, and drops down into the menu bar.
+However, the more powerful webcam and thinner bezels mean that there’s a visible "notch" that surrounds the webcam, and drops down into the menu bar.
 This is the same as the notch found in the MacBook Pro 14-inch (2021) and MacBook Pro 16-inch (2021), and when it debuted with those MacBooks, it proved divisive.

 MacBook Air (M2, 2022) vs MacBook Air (M1, 2020): Which is right for you?